Kangmo/nlesp/src/Server/rest/test/README.md

-REST service server of NLESP
+Tests for REST service server of NLESP
 =====

 This folder contains tests for REST service of NLESP.